-If you’re buying a new home, it’s important to have money set aside for closing costs that will need to be paid upon completion of your home purchase.
-These costs are usually paid in the final week before you take possession of your new home, and the amount will vary depending on the home you buy, and the costs involved.
+If you’re buying a new home in the Indianapolis area, it’s important to have money set aside for closing costs that will need to be paid upon completion of your home purchase.
+These costs are usually paid at the closing table before you take possession of your new home, and the amount will vary depending on the home you buy, type of financing and the costs involved.

 💲 What are closing costs?

 Closing costs are fees that are incurred in transferring the title of the home from the seller to the buyer.
 The seller may be an individual homeowner in the case of the sale of an established home, or in a new construction sale, the seller refers to the company that built the home.
 The closing costs may be the responsibility of either the buyer or the seller.

 Closing costs are usually based on the sale price of the home.
 They typically range from 2% to 5% of the total sale price of the home.
 This means that if you paid $200,000 for your home, closing costs will be between $4,000 and $10,000.
 These costs may be paid by the seller, the buyer or split between both, this will be a term that will be predetermined in the sales contract.
 Usually, in the case of a new construction home, the builder covers most of the closing costs.

 💵 What are typical closing costs for buyers?